cake-tech/cakelabs-fiat-api-docs/docs/privacy.md

 ### We offer onion (Tor) endpoints for all plans

 No special plan necessary!
-All API planholders get access to our high-performance onion (Tor) endpoint in additon to the clearnet endpoint, for no extra charge.
+All API planholders get access to our high-performance onion (Tor) endpoint in additon to the clearnet endpoint.
 Give your users peace of mind knowing that we can't collect information from them, even if we wanted to!

 ### Privacy is our DNA